firogh/notes/cs/arch.md

 Language primitive
 ISA: memory model, registers, data types, instructions, word size(?).
 Memory model: unit of address resolution, word, aligment, address space, addressing mode, memory barrier/memory order primitive's semantics.
-#x86 Interrupt
-If interrupt occured in user mode, then cpu will context swith for potential reschedule.
-The Interrupt Descriptor Table (IDT) is a data structure used by the x86 architecture to implement an interrupt vector table.
-##Hardware interrupts
-are used by devices to communicate that they require attention from the operating system. asynchronus more details in init_IRQ() or set_irq() in driver.
-##software interrupt
-synchronus
-more details in trap_init().
-* exception or trap
-is caused either by an exceptional condition in the processor itself, divide zero painc?
-* special instruction, for example INT 0x80 or a special instruction in the instruction set which causes an interrupt when it is executed.

 # I/O IC
 serial communication: UART(16550) + RS-232
 parallel communication: SCSI, ISA, ATA, PCI, FSB